davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 ## The Neogene slab window {#sec:slab_window}

-@fig:reconstruction shows the hypothetical surface projection of the Pacific-Farallon slab window and partially subducted Monterey plate at ca. 19 Ma [@Wilson2005].
+@fig:reconstruction shows a hypothetical surface projection of the Pacific-Farallon slab window and partially subducted Monterey plate at ca. 19 Ma [@Wilson2005].
 The slab window formed by subduction of the trailing edge of the Farallon plate, unsupported by sea floor spreading along the former spreading axis with the Pacific plate.
 According to the @Wilson2005 reconstruction of the Pacific-Farallon slab window and adjacent Monterey plate [@fig:reconstruction], the Crystal Knob eruption site was located above a slab window in the early Neogene, ~50-100 km northeast of the northeastern boundary transform of the Monterey plate.
-Diffuse volcanism, some clearly derived from decompression partial melting of convecting mantle, is widespread at this time period across the region of the reconstructed slab window [@Hurst1982; @Sharma1991; @Cole1995; @Wilson2005].
+Diffuse volcanism, some clearly derived from decompression partial melting of convecting mantle, is widespread at this time period across the region of the reconstructed slab window [@Hurst1982;
-However, this phase of slab window opening and related volcanism cannot account for the eruption of the ca. 1.7 Ma Crystal Knob volcanic neck itself, which we return to in @sec:crystal_knob_eruption.
+@Sharma1991; @Cole1995; @Wilson2005].
+However, this phase of slab window
+opening and related volcanism cannot account for the eruption of the ca. 1.7 Ma Crystal Knob volcanic neck itself [see @sec:crystal_knob_eruption].

 ## The Monterey plate stalled slab

-When the East Pacific Rise first reached the North American plate at 28.5 Ma, the Monterey microplate broke from the Farallon slab and subducted independently until 19.5 Ma, while rotating clockwise with respect to the Pacific plate [@Wilson2005]. @fig:reconstruction shows the incipient tear between the rotating Monterey microplate and the bulk of the downgoing Farallon slab.
-The remnant microplate has been integrated into the Pacific plate and still forms part of the abyssal seafloor in the proximal offshore region [@fig:context].
+When the East Pacific Rise first reached the North American plate at 28.5 Ma, the Monterey microplate broke from the Farallon slab and subducted independently until 19.5 Ma, while rotating clockwise with respect to the Pacific plate [@Wilson2005].
+Partial subduction and stalling of the Monterey plate occurred along the outer edge of the Franciscan complex to the south of the evolving slab window, and @fig:reconstruction shows the incipient tear between the rotating microplate and the bulk of the downgoing Farallon slab.
+The relict Monterey Plate slab was integrated into the Pacific plate and translated to outboard of Crystal Knob by ~250 km north by slip on the subduction megathrust and the San Gregorio-Hosgri fault [@Dickinson2005;
+@Wheeler2005].
+The remnant microplate still forms part of the abyssal seafloor in the proximal offshore region [@fig:context].

 The eastward extent of the partially subducted Monterey Plate slab is unknown, and there is some evidence that it is truncated by the San Gregorio-Hosgri fault system [see @sec:stalled-slab-bad].
 However, the Monterey plate may have separated at a deeper level and translated northward beneath a reactivated subduction megathrust [@fig:neogene_sections|b].
 A recent permutation of the stalled slab hypothesis is that the Monterey plate extends eastward of the San Andreas fault as a horizontally translated stalled slab, potentially reaching ~300 km depth beneath the eastern Central Valley [@tenBrink1999;
 @Pikser2012; @Wang2013].

-If the downdip portion of the stalled slab extended east of the San Gregorio-Hosgri fault, it would make up the mantle lithosphere beneath Crystal Knob.
+If the subducted extension of the stalled slab extended east of the San Gregorio-Hosgri fault, it would make up the mantle lithosphere beneath Crystal Knob.
 Although geodynamically suspect, this model has been presented as a candidate for construction of the mantle lithosphere in previous modeling of the thermal structure of the Coast Ranges [@Erkan2008] and is commonly invoked in the seismology literature [e.g. @Wang2013].
 We include the model in our consideration of thermal history, but return to its viability in
 @sec:stalled-slab-bad.

 ## Underplated Farallon Plate mantle nappes  {#sec:farallon_nappe}